More stories

 Belgium

-Belgium are the only non-British team to announce they will take the knee throughout Euro 2020.
+Belgium were the only non-British team to take the knee throughout Euro 2020.

 Romelu Lukaku said of any negative reactions: “I don’t care.
 I fight for diversity.